 Research in ICT affects people daily, whether it is electronics, communication systems, computer science or many of the other types of ICT, people engage with ICT either as commissioners or as direct users and often without even knowing it.

-The aim of the people at the heart of ICT priority is to encourage researchers to consider the relationship people have with ICT and ICT-enabled systems whilst developing and during their research proposals.
+The aim of the people at the heart of ICT priority is to encourage researchers to consider the relationship people have with ICT and ICT-enabled systems while developing and during their research proposals.
 This ranges from considering the needs of the user, through to the impact these technologies could have on people.
 We are asking researchers to acknowledge these relationships and explore ways to ensure that the role of people informs their research.

 The priority encourages applicants to consider all stakeholders, and their needs, perception and experience of ICT, in their research.
 Researchers are asked to carry out research in a responsible manner, to produce technologies that are trusted, safe and ethical, as well as considering unintended impact.